Your Pet, Our Passion.

 15. Golden Retriever – 51-61cm, 27-34kg

 Golden Retrievers are not giants but are still pretty large dogs, standing at 51-61cm (20-24 inches) and weighing 27-34kg.
-Known for being a friendly dog, the Golden Retriever is a great family pet and is a great dog for inexperienced but energetic owners.
-They do require plenty of games and companionship and enjoy long, active walks.
+Known for being a friendly dog, the Golden Retriever is a great family pet and is an ideal dog for inexperienced but energetic owners.
+They do require plenty of games and companionship and require long, active walks.

 As their name suggests, these dogs love to retrieve – they’ll just about carry anything in their mouths!
-They do tend to have a sensitive and worrying nature, so being conscious of this is imperative when training them.
+They do tend to have a sensitive nature, so being conscious of this is important when training them.

 16. Giant Schnauzer – 60-70cm, 25-48kg